-C. Sworn Law Enforcement Officers

-- Sworn law enforcement officers shall be ordered to submit a urine specimen for testing when they have been randomly selected to submit to a drug test.
-Random selection shall be defined as a method of selection in which each and every sworn member of the law enforcement agency, regardless of rank or assignment, has an equal chance to be selected for drug testing each and every time a selection is conducted. - Sworn law enforcement officers shall also be required to submit a urine specimen for testing when there exists reasonable suspicion to believe that the officer is illegally using drugs.
+- C. Sworn Law Enforcement Officers - Sworn law enforcement officers shall be ordered to submit a urine specimen for testing when they have been randomly selected to submit to a drug test.
+Random selection shall be defined as a method of selection in which each and every sworn member of the law enforcement agency, regardless of rank or assignment, has an equal chance to be selected for drug testing each and every time a selection is conducted. - 2.
+Sworn law enforcement officers shall also be required to submit a urine specimen for testing when there exists reasonable suspicion to believe that the officer is illegally using drugs or is under the influence of a controlled dangerous substance or cannabis during work/training hours.
 An officer shall be ordered to submit to a drug test based on reasonable suspicion only with the approval of the county prosecutor or the chief executive officer of the officer's agency. - 3.
 Urine specimens may also be collected from law enforcement officers during a regularly scheduled and announced medical examination or a fitness for duty examination.
-However, the collection and analysis of these specimens are not governed by this policy.
+However, the collection and analysis of these specimens are not governed by this policy. - D. Reasonable Suspicion - 1.
+Reasonable suspicion "requires objective facts which, with inferences, would lead a reasonable person to conclude that drug-related activity is taking or has taken place and that a particular individual is involved in that drug activity." - 2.
+The reasonable suspicion standard is "less demanding" than the probable cause standard in two ways.
+First, the amount of evidence needed to satisfy the reasonable suspicion standard is less than that needed to satisfy the probable cause standard.
+Second, the type of information used to satisfy the reasonable suspicion standard may be "less reliable than that required to show probable cause."
+The following factors should be evaluated to determine the quality and relevance of the information acquired by the law enforcement agency: - a.
+The nature and source of the information; - b.
+Whether the information constitutes direct evidence or is hearsay in nature; - c.
+The reliability of the informant or source; - d.
+Whether corroborating information exists and the degree to which it corroborates the accusation; and